Atlantic Coast Financial Technical Analysis (NASDAQ:ACFC)

 Atlantic Coast Financial Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Atlantic Coast Financial MACD indicator is above 0 indicating a bullish trend.
+The Atlantic Coast Financial MACD indicator is below 0 indicating a bearish trend.

 Atlantic Coast Financial Relative Strength Index: